mesosphere-backup/dcos-vagrant/docs/deploy.md

 ## Add an Agent Node

-Adding a node will not immediately change scheduled services by may allow pending tasks to be scheduled using the newly available resources.
+Adding a node will not immediately change scheduled services, but may allow pending tasks to be scheduled using the newly available resources.

 ```
 # Example initial cluster deploy